 Columbia Pike is a little different from most of Arlington's urban villages, in that it's not centered on a Metro station.
-Rather, the Pike is actually a linear thoroughfare that stretches across south Arlington, from Arlington Cemetery and Fort Myer in the East, all the way into Fairfax County at Arlington's western border.
-More than three miles of the Pike lie in Arlington County, and this corridor is home to more than a quarter of Arlington's population, as well as a quarter of its families.
-Residents are well-served by more than 500 businesses and 1.6 million square feet of commercial space.
+The Pike is a linear thoroughfare stretching more than three miles across south Arlington, from Arlington Cemetery and Fort Myer in the East, all the way into Fairfax County at Arlington's western border.
+The corridor is home to more than a quarter of Arlington's population, as well as more than 500 businesses and 1.6 million square feet of commercial space.

-Equally important in this area are the community institutions that only make the neighborhood ties stronger and increase the village feel that pervades in this area.
 A Sunday farmers' market offers fruits, veggies and other goodies from May to November.
 The annual Columbia Pike Blues Festival showcases local and national talent.
-And the Walter Reed Community Center and Park provide public meeting and recreational space, as well as community activities for locals of all ages.
+And the Walter Reed Community & Senior Center and Park and the Arlington Mill Community & Senior Center provide public meeting and recreational space, as well as community activities for locals of all ages.

 Choose a subtopic under "Columbia Pike" in the menu at left, or use the map below to explore car-free transportation options and Car-Free Diet Partners along Columbia Pike.

 Car-Free Transportation Options and Car-Free Diet Partners along Columbia Pike